 Police soon confirmed that the woman and children from the initial calls had gotten out safely, the narrative says.

-"They also obtained information that the rifle was possible a .22 caliber pellet gun," the narrative continues.
+"They also obtained information that the rifle was possibly a .22 caliber pellet gun," the narrative continues.
 "At one point, Thorn shot the weapon into the air and stated that it was a pellet gun."

 Negotiations with Thorn continued for over a half-hour, according to the video.